Are there actually ghosts walking the halls of the Shelburne Farms Inn?

 When I drove in and checked at the gate, the attendant let me pass without an issue.
 He even confirmed directions to the cemetery and suggested that I drive all the way to it rather than park and walk, because of the cold wind.
 When I arrived at the cemetery, I was surprised to see that it was larger than I envisioned.
 Curiously, the Webb family graves were sectioned off from the rest of the cemetery.

-This article is a work in progress.
+This article is an ongoing work in progress.
 We’d love to add more stories of folklore, ghosts or fascinating historical info about Shelburne Farms to this post.
 If anyone has any stories or info, please let us know.

 Below is a photo gallery of the Shelburne Farms Cemetery